Arts and Humanities Research Council Doctoral Training Partnership (AHRC)

 Contact us

-The institutional lead for AHRC-funded Postgraduate Research is Dr Wendy Cohen (wendy.cohen@strath.ac.uk)
+The institutional lead at the University of Strathclyde for AHRC-funded Postgraduate Research is Dr Wendy Cohen wendy.cohen@strath.ac.uk

-You are advised to contact potential supervisors and DTP panel representatives (named below) well in advance of the deadline, in order to seek guidance on the application process.
+You are advised to contact potential supervisors and catalysts for your panel area, well in advance of the deadline, in order to seek guidance on the application process.